Axelph237/Vega-Sector/- resources/Misc Ideas.md

 A player wins the hand if they are the last player in the game, then taking the pot.

 # Skill Tree
+Skills will be an open-buy system similar to Crown & Skull.
+Rather than have any stats as a character, you will purchase and use skills throughout your campaign.

+Unlike Crown & Skull, skills will tend to be passive features, roll modifiers, and actions that a character can take like in DND.